 Consider Evenings and Weekends

 If you would rather stay with face-to-face sessions (you’re not alone!) and breaking away from your weekday obligations is too complicated, many therapists and counselors will see clients outside of regular work hours.
 Be sure to talk to your therapist about their availability during off-hours, like evenings and weekends.
+Keep in mind, however, that if you are only interested in working with therapist who has years of experience under their belts, you may be less likely to find one with evening and weekend availability.

 Use Sick Leave, Paid Time Off (PTO), or Vacation